matematikk-mooc/statistics-api/README.md

 # Testing

 There are some unit tests located in the folder 'tests'.
-These will run when merging changes into the branches `staging` and `master`, as a part of the depoloyment.
+These will run when merging changes into the branches `stage` and `master`, as a part of the depoloyment.
 If any of the tests fails the deployment will stop.

 # Deployment

-Any merge to `staging` or `master` branch will automatically deploy the application to the staging and production environments respectively.
+Any merge to `stage` or `master` branch will automatically deploy the application to the stage and production environments respectively.

 # Documentation